awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-choice-state.md

 ## Choice Rules<a name="amazon-states-language-choice-state-rules"></a>

 A `Choice` state must have a `Choices` field whose value is a non\-empty array, and whose every element is an object called a Choice Rule\.
 A Choice Rule contains the following:
 + A **comparison** – Two fields that specify an input variable to compare, the type of comparison, and the value to compare the variable to\.
+Choice Rules support comparison between two variables\.
+Within a Choice Rule, the value of Variable can be compared with another value from the state input by appending `Path` to name of supported comparison operators\.
 + A **`Next` field** – The value of this field must match a state name in the state machine\.

 The following example checks whether the numerical value is equal to `1`\.